geo-kit/GeoView/README.md

 This should open a new tab in your default browser to http://localhost:8080/ with the application's home page.

+* **Contextual Help:** Click the help icon in the top-right corner for a brief description of the current page.
+* **Tooltips:** Hover over any button or icon to see its description.

 ## Start parameters

 You can add a few optional parameters to the application start command: